Paint an Outdoor Planter or Trellis

 Step 4.
 Paint

-If your planter is wood, apply True Value WeatherAll® Exterior Paint, with a medium-sized paintbrush.
+If your planter is wood, apply True Value WeatherAll® Ultra Premium latex paint and primer in-one, with a medium-sized paintbrush.
 Brush it on with even strokes in the direction of the wood grain.
 If you use True Value Premium Décor spray paint, go slowly, holding the can about 12" from the surface.
 When using spray paint, you should apply the second coat within 1 hour or after 24 hours.
 With wood or concrete, apply two coats and let the second coat dry for 12 to 24 hours.

 - Plastic planters are best painted with a spray paint that is formulated for plastic or PVC surfaces.